 Age: You must be at least 21 to purchase/consume alcohol.
-We welcome those under 21 (such as families, kids, babies) to visit our taproom with parents or guardians to enjoy games, our kids’ area, snacks, and our non-alcoholic beverages (e.g., soda, juice boxes).
+We welcome those under 21 (such as families, kids, babies) to visit our taproom with parents or guardians to enjoy games, our kids’ area, snacks, and our non-alcoholic beverages (e.g., craft sodas, juice boxes).

 IDs: We require valid identification to purchase/consume alcohol.
 Valid identification is current (non-expired), government-issued, and contains your photo and birth date (e.g., driver’s license, state ID, military ID, passport).

 Food: Although we have some small snacks available for purchase, you are always invited to bring your own food to enjoy with our drinks.
 We also encourage you to order takeout or delivery from any of Pahrump’s excellent food establishments!

 Drinks: In accordance with Nevada law, no outside alcoholic drinks may be brought to or consumed at Stonewise.

 Smoking: In accordance with state law, there is no smoking or vaping of ANY substances allowed at Stonewise or in our patio area.
-There is a small walkway nearby where you may smoke non-marijuana containing products, but you are not allowed to remove open containers of alcohol from our establishment.
-Smoking or vaping marijuana on the premises is strictly forbidden.
+There is a small walkway nearby where you may smoke or vape, but you are not allowed to remove open containers of alcohol from our establishment.

 Tours, Groups, & Parties: For information about hosting small groups, tours, or private events, please contact us here.